 Succulents are plants that are easy to care for and fit perfectly in low water and low energy use landscaping.
 With our area's increasing water restrictions and environmental awareness, they should be used more often.
 Not all are spiny!

 The Lin Lougheed Spiny Forest of Madagascar displays Malagasy dry forest plants which are appropriate for South Florida's climate.
 The spiny forests of Madagascar are one of the world's most unique ecosystems, and the plantings in this exhibit highlight Fairchild's conservation efforts and demonstrate a water friendly landscape.

 The Keys Coastal Habitat, developed in partnership with the Tropical Audubon Society, is a four-acre naturalistic garden featuring a densely-planted collection of plants native to South Florida, especially those of the Florida Keys.
 It has been designed to attract migratory birds and other wildlife, giving an overview of the local environment and the interactions of plants and animals.

 The William F. Whitman Tropical Fruit Pavilion, a 38-foot high pavilion where visitors will be able to see and experience some of the most exotic tropical fruit species only found in places like Borneo, the Amazon, Indonesia, Thailand and other exotic locations, opened in November 2003.

-The Edible Garden, located next to the Whitman Tropical Fruit Pavilion, provides the home owner and estate gardener with examples of tropical fruit, vegetables, medicinal plants and herbs in the urban landscape.
-Our Goal at with the Edible Garden at Fairchild Tropical Botanic Garden is to demonstrate to the community the benefits and enjoyment of eating quality, organically grown food, professionally prepared in delicious dishes, while supporting our local farmers.
+The Edible Garden, located next to the Whitman Tropical Fruit Pavilion, provides the homeowner and estate gardener with examples of tropical fruit, vegetables, medicinal plants and herbs in the urban landscape.
+Our goal with the Edible Garden at Fairchild Tropical Botanic Garden is to demonstrate to the community the benefits and enjoyment of eating quality, organically grown food, professionally prepared in delicious dishes, while supporting our local farmers.